elixir-lsp/elixir-ls/README.md

 ### Function breakpoints

-Function breakpoints will break on the first line of every clause of the specified function.
-The function needs to be specified as MFA (module, function, arity) in the standard elixir format, e.g. `:some_module.function/1` or `Some.Module.some_function/2`.
-Breaking on private functions is not supported via function breakpoints.
+Function breakpoints in ElixirLS allow you to break on the first line of every clause of a specific function.
+In order to set a function breakpoint, you need to specify the function in the format of MFA (module, function, arity).

+For example, to set a function breakpoint on the `foo` function in the `MyModule` module that takes one argument, you would specify it as `MyModule.foo/1`.

+Please note that function breakpoints only work for public functions, and do not support breaking on private functions.

 ### Conditional breakpoints

-Break conditions are supported and evaluate elixir expressions within the context set of breakpoints.
-See also limitations on Expression evaluator for further details.
+Break conditions allow you to specify an expression that, when evaluated, determines whether the breakpoint should be triggered or not.
+The expression is evaluated within the context of the breakpoint, which includes all bound variables.

+For example, you could set a breakpoint on a line of code that sets a variable `x`, and add a break condition of `x > 10`.
+This would cause the breakpoint to only trigger if the value of `x` is greater than `10` when that line of code is executed.

+However, it's important to note that the expression evaluator used by ElixirLS has some limitations.
+For example, it doesn't support some Elixir language features, such as macros and some built-in functions.
+In addition, the expression evaluator is not as powerful as the one used by the Elixir interpreter, so some expressions that work in the interpreter may not work in ElixirLS.

 ### Hit conditions

-An expression that evaluates to integer can be used to control how many hits of a breakpoint are ignored before the process is stopped.
+A hit condition is an optional parameter that can be set on a breakpoint to control how many times a breakpoint should be hit before stopping the process.
+It is expressed as an integer and can be used to filter out uninteresting hits, allowing the process to continue until a certain condition is met.

+For example, if you have a loop that runs 10 times and you want to stop the process only when the loop reaches the 5th iteration, you can set a breakpoint with a hit condition of 5.
+This will cause the breakpoint to be hit only on the 5th iteration of the loop, and the process will continue to run until then.

 ### Log points

-When log message is set on a breakpoint the debugger will not break but instead log a message to standard output (as required by Debug Adapter Protocol specification).
-The message may contain interpolated expressions in `{}`, e.g. `my_var is {inspect(my_var)}` and will be evaluated in the context of the process.
-Special characters `{` and `}` can be emitted with escape sequence `\{` and `\}`.
-As of Debug Adapter Protocol specification version 1.51, log messages are not supported on function breakpoints.
+Log points are a type of breakpoint that logs a message to the standard output without stopping the program execution.
+When a log point is hit, the message is evaluated and printed to the console.
+The message can include interpolated expressions enclosed in curly braces `{}`, e.g. `my_var is {inspect(my_var)}` which will be evaluated in the context of the breakpoint.
+To escape the curly braces, you can use the escape sequence `\{` and `\}`.

+It's important to note that as of version 1.51 of the Debug Adapter Protocol specification, log messages are not supported on function breakpoints.

 ### Expression evaluator

-An expression evaluator is included in the debugger.
-It evaluates elixir expressions in the context of a process stopped on a breakpoint.
-All bound variables are accessible (no support for attributes as those are compile time).
-Please note that there are limitations due to `:int` operating on beam instruction level.
-The binding returns multiple versions of variables in Static Singe Assignment with no indication which one is valid in the current elixir scope.
-A heuristic is used that selects the highest versions but it does not behave correctly in all cases, e.g. in
+The debugger's expression evaluator has some limitations due to how the Erlang VM works.
+Specifically, the evaluator is implemented using :int, which works at the level of individual BEAM instructions.
+As a result, it returns multiple versions of variables in Static Single Assignment form, without indicating which one is valid in the current Elixir scope.

+To work around this, the evaluator uses a heuristic to select the highest versions of variables, but this doesn't always behave correctly in all cases.
+For example, in the following code snippet:

 ```elixir
 a = 4